sentinel-official/docs/docs/getting-started/glossary.md

 ## Stake

-The amount of DVPN bonded to a validator.
+The amount of P2P bonded to a validator.

 ## Staking

-When a user or delegator delegates and bonds DVPN to an active validator in order to receive rewards.
-Bonded DVPN adds to a validator's stake.
+When a user or delegator delegates and bonds P2P to an active validator in order to receive rewards.
+Bonded P2P adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
-Validators never have ownership of a delegator's DVPN, even when staking.
+Validators never have ownership of a delegator's P2P, even when staking.

 ## Tendermint consensus